 They also taste great because they have a pomegranate berry flavor, naturally sweetened with stevia leaf extract.

 CariPRO makes probiotics for kids too, which are specifically designed to support sinus and oral health in children.
 This can be especially helpful if your child suffers from frequent ear or throat infections.
+Find out more in our article about oral probiotics for kids.

 And if you aren't happy with the results, you can get a full refund.